dcastro/MementoContainer/README.md

 ```

 In order to preserve encapsulation, these properties can have any access modifiers (private, public, protected) and even be static.
+And if the class `Photo` also happens to have annotated properties, those will be registered as well!

 Alternatively, you may also use the `MementoClass` attribute on your classes or interfaces.
 This way, all your object's properties will be recorded, provided they implement both get and set accessors.